University of Atlantia

 Thank you for your interest in teaching!
 We can help.
 You can contact onlinelearning@atlantia.sca.org and see our online learning page.

-• University TA Training demonstrates how to do the above tasks.
+If you need help with any of these, the University TA Training information demonstrates how to do the above tasks.

 Teaching Assistants (TA):

-University TAs only support Zoom and Google Meet.
+University TAs only support Zoom.

 Thank you for your interest in becoming a Teaching Assistant (TA) for University of Atlantia.